PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Sourmash.md

 #### Main configuration file (`config.yaml`)
 The main configuration file contains several parameters, each of which is described in the configuration file.

-**NEW:** You can now change the number of fasta chunks to run with minimap2.
-Previous versions hard-coded this to 2 chunks, which is optimal for a HiFi fasta of 2.5 million reads.
-Smaller files will benefit from fewer chunks (such as 1).
-You can also increase the number of chunks for larger files, but the upper limit is 9.
-Increasing the number of chunks may also slow down the workflow, and the recommended value for minimap2 is 2.

-Depending on your system resources, you may choose to change the number of threads used in the minimap2 and sam2rma settings.
-An important parameter to consider is the number of secondary alignments to allow in minimap2 (`minimap2`:`secondary`).
-The default is 20.
-Increasing this number will likely increase the size of the resulting SAM file, and may or may not improve the LCA algorithm in MEGAN6.

-**If you are attempting to identify microbial contamination in targeted sequencing datasets:**
-Make sure to change the `sam2rma`:`minPercentReadCover` value to 40 or greater.
-This parameter controls the minimum percent of a HiFi read that must be covered by alignments to be considered.
-In general, small alignments (<1,000 bp) can occur with low quality bacteria sequences, and introduce false positives.
-By increasing the stringency requirements, these false positives can be eliminated.

-**You must also specify the full paths to `sam2rma`, the MEGAN mapping database file, and the indexed NCBI-nt database**.
+By default, this workflow runs profiling with k-mer lengths of 31 and 51, but you can modify to choose one or both.

 #### Sample configuration file (`configs/Sample-Config.yaml`)
 The example sample configuration file is called `Sample-Config.yaml` and is located in the `configs/` directory.
 Here you should specify the sample names that you wish to include in the analysis.

-For the Taxonomic-Profiling-Nucleotide pipeline, all samples specified in the sample configuration file must have a fasta file of HiFi reads (`SAMPLE.fasta`) in the `inputs/` folder.
-The pipeline can be run for any number of samples (though be aware of disk space requirements).
+For the Taxonomic-Profiling-Sourmash pipeline, all samples specified in the sample configuration file must have a fasta file of HiFi reads (`SAMPLE.fasta`) in the `inputs/` folder.
+The pipeline can be run for any number of samples.
 You can also configure the file to only run for a subset of the samples present in the `inputs/` folder.
 Please note that if the input files do not follow the naming convention (`SAMPLE.fasta`), they will not be recognized by the workflow.
 You can use the actual files or symlinks to those files, both are compatible with snakemake.

 [Back to top](#TOP)